-The answer, of course, is far from simple – but here, we attempt to breakdown the costs of backyard landscaping so that you can make a judgement on where to spend and where to save.
+The answer, of course, is far from simple – but here, we attempt to breakdown the costs of landscaping so that you can make a judgement on where to spend and where to save in your backyard landscaping ideas.

 How much should I budget for backyard landscaping?